 No. License Approving authority Licence / permit / approval / certificate no. Description of licence / permit / approval / certificate Effective date / Expiry date Material conditions Status of compliance 1.
-Mega Fortris Majlis Bandaraya Shah Alam L031110220120 001 Industrial licence for the premises situated at No. 29, Jalan Anggerik Mokara 31/47, Kota Kemuning, Seksyen 31, 40460 Shah Alam 15 December 2023 / 31 December 2024 1. to employ foreign nationals at the licenced premises Complied without a valid permit / working visa issued by the Immigration Department of Malaysia.
+Mega Fortris Majlis Bandaraya Shah Alam Bandaraya 001 Industrial licence for the premises situated at No. 29, Jalan Anggerik Mokara 15 December 2023 / 31 December 1.
+The ownership of the licence cannot be assigned.
+Complied 31/47, Kota Kemuning, Seksyen 31, 40460 Shah Alam 2024 2.
+Mega Fortris is not allowed to employ foreign nationals at the licenced premises without a valid permit / working visa issued by the Immigration Department of Malaysia.
 3. Mega Fortris shall apply for a licence for management office if there is an office space within the premises.
 4. Mega Fortris is not allowed to carry out business activities other than the approved activities stated in the licence.
 5. Mega Fortris shall inform Majlis Bandaraya Shah Alam for any change, addition or cessation of business activities in writing.

 No. License Approving authority Licence / permit / approval / certificate no. Description of licence / permit / approval / certificate Effective date / Expiry date Material conditions Status of compliance 2.
-Mega Fortris Majlis Bandaraya Shah Alam L031114420230 006 Industrial licence for the operation of a management office 8 November 2023 / 31 October 2024 1.
-The ownership of the licence cannot be assigned.
-Complied premises situated at No. 29, Jalan Anggerik Mokara 31/47, Kota Kemuning, Seksyen 31, 40460 Shah Alam Mega Fortris is not allowed to employ foreign nationals at the licenced premises without a valid permit / working visa issued by the Immigration Department of Malaysia.
-3. Mega Fortris shall apply for a licence for management office if there is an office space within the premises.
+Mega Fortris Majlis Bandaraya Shah Alam L031114420230 006 Industrial licence for the operation of a management office exceeding 300 sq m for the premises situated at No. 29, Jalan Anggerik Mokara 31/47, Kota Kemuning, Seksyen 31, 40460 Shah 8 November 2023 / 31 October 2024 1. cannot be assigned.
+Mega Fortris is not allowed to employ foreign nationals at the licenced premises without a valid permit / working visa issued by the Complied Alam 3.
+Immigration Department of Malaysia.
+Mega Fortris shall apply for a licence for management office if there is an office space within the premises.
 4. Mega Fortris is not allowed to carry out business activities other than the approved activities stated in the licence.
 5. Mega Fortris shall inform Majlis Bandaraya Shah Alam for any change, addition or cessation of business activities in writing.

-No. License Approving authority Licence / permit / approval / certificate no. Description of licence / permit / approval / certificate Effective date / Expiry date Material conditions Status of compliance 3.
+No. License Approving authority Licence / permit / approval / certificate no. Description of licence / permit / approval / certificate Effective date / Expiry date · Material conditions Status of compliance 3.
 Mega Fortris MBSA L031111220220 001 Business premise licence for the premises situated at No. 27, Jalan Anggerik 1 February 2024 / 31 March 2025 1.
 The ownership of the licence cannot be assigned.
-Complied Mokara 31/47, Kota 2.
-Mega Kemuning, Seksyen 31, to emp 40460 Shah Alam at the without working Immigr Mega Fortris is not allowed to employ foreign nationals at the licenced premises without a valid permit / working visa issued by the Immigration Department of Malaysia.
+Complied Mokara 31/47, Kota Kemuning, Seksyen 31, 40460 Shah Alam 2.
+Mega Fortris is not allowed to employ foreign nationals at the licenced premises without a valid permit / working visa issued by the Immigration Department of Malaysia.
 3. Mega Fortris shall apply for a licence for management office if there is an office space within the premises.
 4. Mega Fortris is not allowed to carry out business activities other than the approved activities stated in the licence.
 5. Mega Fortris shall inform Majlis Bandaraya Shah Alam for any change, addition or cessation of business activities in writing.